open-data/oc_search/README.md

 5. Activate the new virtual environment.

    On Linux, the command is `source venv/bin/activate`.
-On Windows, the command `venv\Scripts\activate` where `venv` is the name of the virtual environment.
+On Windows, the command `venv\Scripts\activate` where `venv` is the name of your virtual environment.

 6. Install [SolrClient library](https://github.com/open-data/SolrClient).